State Of The Island Dinner

-Also speaking at the state of the island dinner was Put-in-Bay School Superintendent Steve Poe, Linda Parker from the Black Swamp Conservancy, Peter Huston from the Put-in-Bay Arts Council, Larry Fletcher from the Ottawa County Visitors Bureau, Put-in-Bay Township Trustee Matt Miller, Put-in-Bay Mayor Judy Berry, Mother Mary Staley from St. Paul’s Episcopal Church and Perry’s Monument Superintendent Blanca Stransky.
+Also speaking at the State of the Island dinner was Put-in-Bay School Superintendent Steve Poe, Linda Parker from the Black Swamp Conservancy, Peter Huston from the Put-in-Bay Arts Council, Larry Fletcher from the Ottawa County Visitors Bureau, Put-in-Bay Township Trustee Matt Miller, Put-in-Bay Mayor Judy Berry, Mother Mary Staley from St. Paul’s Episcopal Church and Perry’s Monument Superintendent Blanca Stransky.

-You could write a book about all the events, activities, functions and issues discussed by this illustrious and hardworking group of the island’s leaders, but since there isn’t room in this issue of the Put-in-Bay Gazette to discuss them all at length, we’ll have to let you read about them all in various articles in this and other upcoming editions.
-We will, however, say we learned several things of interest which we will take space to write about.
-First, we learned the Put-in-Bay Police Dept. kept track of what it did this past season and it amounted to more than 6,000 things.
+You could write a book about all the events, activities, functions, and issues discussed by this illustrious and hardworking group of the island’s leaders.
+Still, since there isn’t room in this issue of the Put-in-Bay Gazette to discuss them all at length, we’ll have to let you read about them all in various articles in this and other upcoming editions.
+We will, however, say we learned several things of interest, which we will take space to write about.
+First, we learned the Put-in-Bay Police Dept. kept track of what it did this past season, which amounted to more than 6,000 things.

 JR Domer reported EMS runs were up 11% over the ten-year average last year.
 EMS runs were 298 in the Village and 122 in the Township.
 While speaking on behalf of Candace Pucci about the Senior Center, Chris Krueger told everyone, “Pretend like I’m Candy.”
 After reading off a list of all the fun senior activities at the center, Chris told those assembled she was looking forward to getting old.